Improved list-decodability of random linear binary codes: Introduction

 \item \textbf{Results for rank-metric codes.} Finally, we adapt our argument for random linear codes to apply to random linear rank-metric codes.
 As with standard (Hamming-metric) codes, recent work aimed to show that random linear rank-metric codes are nearly as list-decodable as uniformly random codes~\cite{Ding15, GuruswamiR17}.
 Our approach establishes that in fact, random linear binary rank-metric codes are more list-decodable than their uniformly random counterparts in certain parameter regimes, in the sense that the list sizes near capacity are strictly smaller.
 Along the way, we show that low-rate random linear binary rank-metric codes are list-decodable to capacity, answering a question of \cite{GuruswamiR17}.

 \end{itemize}

 On the downside, we note that our arguments only work for binary codes and do not extend to larger alphabets; additionally, our positive results do not establish \em average-radius \em list-decodability, a stronger notion which was established in some of the previous works~\cite{CheraghchiGV13,Wootters13,RudraW18}.
-It would be very interesting to extend our results to these settings.
+Subsequent work \cite{GLMRSW20} extends our main result on list-decoding random linear binary codes to average-radius list-decodability.